 Recommended Reading: SEO Crawlability Issues and How to Find Them

-While it's important to at least ensure that your site gets crawled and indexed, the ideal goal is to optimize for ranking factors that increase search visibility so your site ranks on the SERP.
+While it's important to at least ensure that your site gets crawled and indexed, the ideal goal is to optimize for factors that increase search visibility so your site appears on the SERP – either in the rankings or the AI generated answers.

 To find issues with your site and address areas to improve upon, which makes Google’s life easier, consider executing an SEO audit.